Link-the-Coder/LSTimer/README.md

 # Run the app in release mode
 cargo run --release
 ```

+### Windows

+Go to the [Releases](https://github.com/Link-the-Coder/LSTimer-Linux/releases) tab and install the LSTimer.exe and run it

 💡 **Tip:** For faster startup, run the compiled binary directly: